What Is an Assessment Day?

 Assessors are not expecting you to be perfect in all areas, so try to be assertive during exercises and to moove on quickly, if you make a mistake.
 During group exercises, your assessors want to see evidence of good leadership and teamwork skills as well as your own intelligent input.
 Sometimes stress can get the upper hand in simulations, but this allows the candidate’s ability to cope with stressful situations to be measured.
 This can be an important selection criterion for some strategic positions that are particularly stressful.
 However, the assessors will never deliberately set out to create an extreme situation.

-The basic principle is that the exercise should be run in Assessment centre exercises are used to determine the best candidate for the job.
+The basic principle is that the exercise should be run in a realistic andprofessional context.
+Coping with stress is just one factor among many criteria measured.
+Assessment centre exercises are used to determine the best candidate for the job.
 However this method is also used as Development Centre.
 In that case, your assessment day will end with a deep feedback.
-If you don’t get a job offer this time, you need to know why, so that you can make sure you get an offer next time round. .
-Coping with stress is just one factor among many criteria measured.
+If you don’t get a job offer this time, you need to know why, so that you can make sure you get an offer next time round.

 TO LEARN MORE …